Things to Do In Dallas This Summer — A Local's Guide to the City

 Catch the musical theater bug with Hamilton and Hairspray, presented by Broadway Dallas.

-Thrown down a picnic blanket on the lawn for killer cover bands at the Dallas Arboretum’s Cool Thursday Concert Series this June.
+Throw down a picnic blanket on the lawn for killer cover bands at the Dallas Arboretum’s Cool Thursday Concert Series this June.

 Watch Ethan Hawke’s new movie, Wildcat, with the actor and film director himself at The Texas Theatre.